 Since so many different things can cause hyponatremia, your treatment depends on the cause.

 If your doctor thinks you drink too much water, you may need to cut back.
 If you take diuretics, your doctor may make a change in your treatment so the sodium in your blood can go back to a normal level.

-If your hyponatremia came on suddenly and it’s severe, you may need to get fluids by IV so that you can get sodium quickly.
+If your hyponatremia came on suddenly and it’s severe, you will need emergency treatment to improve the sodium level and monitoring to make sure that it happens safely.
 You may need to stay in the hospital.
 If you have symptoms like headache, nausea, or seizures, your doctor may also give you a prescription to keep these problems under control.

 There are several ways you may be able to prevent hyponatremia:

 - If you have a condition that can lead to low blood sodium, like adrenal gland insufficiency, make sure you get it treated.

 - Know what the signs and symptoms of hyponatremia are.
 Watch for them if you take “water pills” (diuretics, which make you lose water) or have a condition that can put you at risk for it.

 - Be careful about how much water you get, especially if you take part in high-intensity physical activities.
 There are two reliable ways to know how much water you should have: your thirst and the color of your urine.
 You’re probably getting enough water if you don’t feel thirsty and your urine is a pale yellow color.